Senseair-AB/Sunrise-Examples---Arduino/readme.md

 ### How to Run the Examples

 In order to make the examples work, you must do the following:
- - Open one of the examlpes in the Arduino IDE
+ - Open one of the examples in the Arduino IDE
  - Upload the file into the target memory
  - Run the example

+__Note__: The default value for the UART baud rate between the examples and the host system is 115200 baud.

 ## Author